Kinematics in Two Dimensions

 synthesis vs. analysis

 Synthesis (joining separated parts into a unified entity) is the opposite of analysis (breaking something up into its constituent parts).
-Before the Seventeenth Century, mathematicians used geometry to solve sets of related problems from which generalized conclusions could be made.
-After the Seventeenth Century, mathematicians applied algebra to generalized problems from which sets of related conclusions could be drawn.
+Before the 17th century, mathematicians used geometry to solve sets of related problems from which generalized conclusions could be made.
+After the 17th century, mathematicians applied algebra to generalized problems from which sets of related conclusions could be drawn.
 Synthesis requires a lot of work to arrive at a few conclusions, while analysis produces a lot of conclusions from a little bit of work.
 This is a huge oversimplification of the situation, but you get the idea.
 Mathematics improved dramatically when algebra switched from a tool of geometry to its driving engine.

 Displacement, velocity, and acceleration (like all vector quantities) are geometric entities.
 They have magnitude, which is something like length, and direction, which is just the angle they make with respect to a reference direction like "up" or "north".
 It is always possible to create a vector diagram or a series of diagrams from a properly worded description of a kinematic event.
 The challenge for those studying this topic is learning how to effectively represent motion with a static picture.